-In-state tuition, which is usually lower than out-of-state tuition, is for students who hold residency in the state where the school is located.
-Out-of-state learners, on the other hand, reside or hold official residency in another U.S. state or territory.
-In-state students, as residents, pay into the state tax system that helps public universities cover some of their costs.
-As such, in-state students typically pay less for their education than out-of-state learners.
+In-state tuition, typically lower than out-of-state tuition, applies to students who are residents of the state where the school is located.
+On the other hand, out-of-state students live or have official residency in another U.S. state or territory.
+Since in-state students contribute to the state tax system that helps fund public universities, they generally pay less for their education than out-of-state students.

 Comparatively, online degrees typically do not follow the same in-state vs out-of-state tuition guidelines as campus degrees.
 Most of the time, online programs have an in-state tuition price regardless of where you live or they have their own unique tuition that applies for all online learners.

 While you may not qualify for in-state tuition benefits or perks, you may be eligible for regional benefits through a reciprocity agreement.
 In these cases, your state would have an agreement with schools in neighboring or close-by states that might give you a break on tuition rates.
 Reciprocity agreements can also exist between individual universities and have little to do with regional affiliation.
-Although the benefits don’t always match those offered to in-state learners, it is worth your time investigating whether or not your desired schools have some kind of regional or school-to-school arrangement.
+Although the benefits don’t always match those offered to in-state learners, it is worth your time investigating whether your desired schools has a regional or school-to-school arrangement.

-In 2018, for example, students with residency in Colorado saved nearly $26.7 million in tuition by attending out-of-state schools through the Western Interstate Commission for Higher Education (WICHE).
+Colorado students saved nearly $ 45.33 million in tuition during that same year by attending out-of-state schools through the Western Interstate Commission for Higher Education (WICHE).
 In this case, for Colorado undergraduate residents, they pay no more than 150% of the in-state tuition at participating schools out-of-state.
 Comparatively, Colorado residents who attend a school out-of-state that are not a part of the WICHE agreement can expect to spend 300% or more of in-state tuition rates.

 Subject of Study